(keep reading to learn what happened)

 Beachfront Inn and Inlet Update - What Happened Next?

-Now that we’ve recapped the Beachfront Inn Hotel Hell visit, let’s talk about what happened to the hotel after Gordon Ramsay and his crew left Fort Pierce, FL.
+Now that we’ve recapped the Inlet Hotel Hell visit, let’s talk about what happened to the hotel after Gordon Ramsay and his crew left Fort Pierce, FL.

 After the episode, it seems like there weren’t a ton of improvements, as reviews were still generally mixed.